Mustafakhan3/Mustafa-Panezai/README.md

 The df.append(temp_df, ignore_index=True) command appends the data from temp_df to the existing DataFrame df, with ignore_index=True ensuring the index is reset for the combined DataFrame.

+# Pivot Tables
+In this code, we use the pandas library to work with a university ranking dataset.
+After loading the dataset into a DataFrame, we create a new column called 'Rank_Level' based on the 'world_rank' column.
+We categorize universities into tiers based on their rankings using if/elif statements.

+Next, we create a pivot table to compare rank levels with countries, focusing on the overall scores.
+The pivot table aggregates the mean score for each country and rank level using the pivot_table() function.
+We observe a hierarchical DataFrame where countries are the rows, rank levels are the columns, and the mean scores are the values.
+NaN values indicate that some countries only have observations in the "Other Top Universities" category.

+To expand the pivot table, we can include multiple aggregation functions by passing a list of functions to the aggfunc parameter.
+In this case, we add the np.max function to calculate the maximum score for each country and rank level.